 Great job!
 You did it!
 You have been very brave in telling your story and talking about your thoughts and feelings.
 It can help to share your story or to talk about the trauma(s) with someone you trust.
 How would you feel about sharing your story with a special someone?
-Please draw a picture or write about sharing your story or talking about the trauma(s) with your trusted person.
+Please draw a picture or write about sharing your story or talking about the upsetting/confusing event(s) with your special person.

-What are some questions you would like to ask your trusted person?
-These can be questions you have about the trauma(s) or a quiz to test how much your special person remembers (about your story, what you have learned in therapy, etc.).
+What are some questions you would like to ask your special person?
+These can be questions you have about the upsetting/confusing event(s) or a quiz to test how much your special person remembers (about your story, what you have learned in therapy, etc.).